Skip to main content

 About Belize

 In Belize, US currency is widely accepted everywhere, although you will typically receive your change in Belize dollars.
 The exchange rate is simple; $1US = $2BZ.
-If you access an ATM you will receive Belize dollars.
 Most prices you see when visiting are in Belize dollars unless otherwise stated.
 Credit cards are usually accepted, although some businesses and restaurants prefer payment in cash only, particularly the street vendors.
 There is an Atlantic Bank with an ATM in the Caye Caulker village.
+If you access an ATM you will receive Belize dollars.